AMOLED: Comparison to other display technologies

 The amount of power the display consumes varies significantly depending on the color and brightness shown.
 As an example, one old OLED display consumes 0.3 watts while showing white text on a black background, but more than 0.7 watts showing black text on a white background, while an LCD may consume only a constant 0.35 watts regardless of what is being shown on screen.
 A new FHD+ or WQHD+ display will consume much more.
 Because the black pixels turn completely off, AMOLED also has contrast ratios that are significantly higher than LCDs.

 AMOLED displays are often difficult to see in direct sunlight compared with LCDs because of their reduced maximum brightness.
-Super AMOLED, a modern technology, addresses this issue by reducing the size of gaps between layers of the screen.
+Super AMOLED addresses this issue by reducing the size of gaps between layers of the screen.
 Additionally, PenTile technology is often used for a higher resolution display while requiring fewer subpixels than needed otherwise, sometimes resulting in a display less sharp and more grainy than a non-PenTile display with the same resolution.
 The organic materials used in AMOLED displays are very prone to degradation over a relatively short period of time, resulting in color shifts as one color fades faster than another, image persistence, or burn-in.